Ayunzee/alx-system_engineering-devops/0x00-shell_basics/README.md

-script to print the absolute path name of the current working directory
+A script that prints the absolute path ame of the current working directory